Empanadas de Pollo

 - ½ cup red onion chopped

 - Preheat the oven to 375°F (190°C).
 Begin by forming your dough by creaming together the cream cheese and 1/2 stick of butter.
 Add the flour slowly until a crumbly dough forms, then use the remaining 1/2 stick of butter to create a soft dough.
 Refrigerate for 1 hour.

 - Chop the onions, garlic, and Chile peppers (if using), and toss them into a pan over medium-high heat with a tablespoon of butter.
 Sauté until the onion is turning translucent, then remove from the pan.

 - In the same pan, add the cubed chicken and cook until lightly browning.
 Then add the white wine, cumin, cilantro, lemon and lime juices, and bring to a boil.

 - Add the onions back into the pan and reduce the heat.
 Gradually add 1 tablespoon of flour at a time to thicken the mixture.
 Remove from heat and allow to cool for an hour.

 - Take the chilled dough and separate it into eighths.
 Dust a work surface with flour and use a rolling pin to flatten the balls to about 1/8 inch thick.

-- Brush with the egg and water glaze, then pop into the oven for 15-20 minutes, or until golden brown.
-Serve warm.
-Save leftovers in an airtight container in the fridge for up to a week.
+- Serve warm.
+Store any leftovers in an airtight container in the fridge for up to a week.
 Enjoy!